Unboxed-Software/solana-course/content/solana-nft.md

 Configuration happens through a simple JSON file.
 When you use Candy Machine v2 to create your candy machine, the JSON in this configuration file is stored in an account on-chain where the configuration fields can then be updated using the Candy Machine CLI.
 The properties in this configuration file are:

- - `price` - the amount to charge for each NFT minted from the Candy Machine.
+- `price` - the amount to charge for each NFT minted from the candy machine.

- - `number` - the amount of NFTs in the Candy Machine and must match the number of asset pairings you’ve created for your collection.
+- `number` - the number of NFTs in the candy machine.
+This number must match the number of asset pairings you’ve created for your collection.

- - `gatekeeper` - enables CAPTCHA verification before minting from the Candy Machine.
+- `gatekeeper` - enables CAPTCHA verification before minting from the candy machine.
 The address of the currently supported provider network can be found on the Metaplex documentation [here](https://docs.metaplex.com/candy-machine-v2/configuration).
 Note that a gatekeeper won't work with a whitelist presale enabled.
     ```json
     "gatekeeper": {
         "gatekeeperNetwork": "<PROVIDER_NETWORK_ADDRESS>",
         "expireOnUse": true
     }
     ```
 - `solTreasuryAccount` - the address that SOL payments from the mint will be sent to.
 - `splTokenAccount` - the token account which you want the payments to be sent to if an SPL token is used as payment instead of SOL.
 - `splToken` - the token mint address of the SPL token that is accepted as payment.
 Note that the address in the `splTokenAccount` field must be a token account for the token mint specified in the `splToken` field.
 - `goLiveDate` - the date the mint goes live for public minting.
 - `endSettings` - indicates when the minting should end.
 This can either be set to a specified date, or after a certain amount of NFTs are minted.
     ```json
     "endSettings": {
         "endSettingType": { "date":true },
         "value": "25 Dec 2021 23:59:00 GMT"
     }
     ```
     ```json
     "endSettings": {
         "endSettingType": { "amount":true },
         "value": 10
     }
     ```
 - `whitelistMintSettings` - allows you to configure whitelist settings.
 Specify the following properties to enable whitelist settings:
     - `mode` - where you specify whether the whitelist token is burned upon minting.
         - The `burnEveryTime: true` setting will burn the whitelist token upon mint.
 Note that the whitelist token must have 0 decimals, otherwise only a partial token will be burned upon minting.